mr-nazari/algo/README.md

 Making namespace for each bold topics like graph-theory, number-theory... which includes almost all the algorithms and functionalities
 related to that topic with high quality and super-generalized codes 🔥

 *The most important thing is readability at same optimality.
-Over time, I will try to make the codes better and **cleaner**.*🧼
+Over time, I will try to make the codes better and **cleaner**.*

 **Enjoy ✨**